CHRISCARLON/CHRISCARLON/README.md

 I'm now excited to pivot towards a career in data engineering, a field that's essential for unlocking the full potential of AI and data analytics in general.

-Over the last two years, I’ve committed myself to reskilling, driven by a strong passion for the nitty-gritty side of things.
 I've always had a knack for understanding data from a policy/operational perspective, and now I’m eager to apply my technical skills to tackle data challenges directly.

 # Contact me